tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - You write your finetuning pipeline from standard libraries.
     You define some libraries as standard (PyTorch, vLLM) which you do not intend to modify.
     You avoid any other packages except these standard libraries, you implement them from scratch.
-- You modify underlying standard libaries (PyTorch, vLLM) code as well.
+- You modify underlying standard libraries (PyTorch, vLLM) code as well.
     You might want to modify PyTorch internals to achieve higher performance.
     You might want to edit vLLM code to implement something new.

-How you choose you level of abstraction depends on your objective.
+How you choose your level of abstraction depends on your objective.
 How much effort are you willing to spend?
 How confident are you of your capabilities?
 What do you want to learn?

-**I decided to go with implementing the finetuning pipeline from scratch with standard libraries.**
+**I decided to go with implementing the fine-tuning pipeline from scratch with standard libraries.**

-I want to learn how is it like to build a finetuning pipeline from scratch.
+I want to learn what it is like to build a fine-tuning pipeline from scratch.
 I also want the flexibility to try out different loss functions and training patterns.
 I want to prove my capability.